LED bulbs can either be dimmable or non-dimmable.

 What Happens If You Dim A Non-Dimmable LED Bulb?

 In PWM dimming, the bulb will probably flicker on and off.
-Still, at a much slower rate than a bulb designed to be dimmed – so you’ll definitely see it (and probably develop a headache pretty quickly).
+Which is technically what it’s supposed to do – but it will happen at a much slower rate than a bulb designed to be dimmed.

 It’s worth noting that overheating in this way can make using other types of non-dimmable light bulbs dangerous.